ZhenJiang16/Homepage/_pages/about.md

 Welcome!
 I am a Postdoctoral Research Fellow in the Department of Chemistry, University of Pennsylvania.
 My current supervisor is Prof. Andrew M Rappe.
 I earned my Ph.D in Chemical and Biomolecular Engineersing from the University of Nebraska-Lincoln.
 My doctoral thesis is about firs-principles study of all-vanadium redox flow batteries under the supervise of Prof. Vitaly Alexandrov.
 I also obtained my master degree at Xiamen University, China, working with Prof. Wei Wu and Prof. Peifeng Su.
 My B.A. in Pharmacy is Nanjing University of Chinese Medicine, China.

 Generally speaking, I am interested and experienced on the design of energy storages, including redox flow batteries, lithium batteries, and fuel cells.
+In addition,

 A data-driven personal website
 ======